 (d) a person who is a shareholder of the body, if the body is a proprietary company.

 [60.
-Deleted by No. 4 of 2004 s.
+Deleted: No. 4 of 2004 s.
 58.]

 61. Regulations

 (1) The Governor may make regulations prescribing all matters that are required or permitted by this Act to be prescribed or are necessary or convenient to be prescribed for giving effect to the purposes of this Act.